Humana and Molina Acquisition Proposals

 Molina and iCare/Humana may eventually change the brand names of My Choice Wisconsin and Inclusa.

-Any assets owned by Inclusa will be sold to iCare/Humana.
-Any assets owned by My Choice Wisconsin will be sold to Molina.
-Certain assets may be specifically excluded through legal paperwork written as part of the acquisition process.
+Any assets owned by Inclusa transferred to iCare/Humana.
+Any assets owned by My Choice Wisconsin transferred to Molina.
+Legal paperwork written as part of the acquisition process determined how each organizations’ assets were handled.

 The DHS-MCO contract, Article XVI, lists the steps an MCO must take to end a contract.